3DCP-TUe/DFC.data/README.md

 We are committed to the principles of open science to ensure that our work can be reproduced and built upon by others.
 Our approach includes the following key points:

 - Reproducibility: We strive to make our work reproducible by sharing detailed methodologies and data.
-- Unique Resources: We have equipment and facilities that are not available at other institutes.
-- Exclusive Data: We generate data that other institutes cannot produce, and we share this data openly.
+- Unique Resources and Data: We have equipment and facilities that are not available at other institutes.
+We generate data that other institutes cannot produce, and we share this data openly.
 - Data and Software Sharing: We share our data and software and encourage others to do the same.
 If others use our data and software, they must also share their software and data under similar terms.

 To support these principles, we license our software under the General Public License version 3 or later (free to use, share with source code) and our data and documentation under CC BY-SA (free to use, with attribution, and share-alike).
 By adhering to these principles, we aim to encourage an open and collaborative scientific community.
 We hope and expect that if you use our resources, you will do the same.